best-practice-and-impact/qa-of-code-guidance/book/core_programming.md

 ````

-In the example above, the third repeated snippet of code actually collects the even numbers, but assigns them to the `odd_third_ten_numbers` variable.
+In the example the third repeated snippet of code actually collects the even numbers, but assigns them to the `odd_third_ten_numbers` variable.
 A naive user or developer may assume that all copies of the similar code are performing the same task.
 Even if they are aware of the difference, they may be unable to tell if a difference between these copies is intentional or a mistake.